roshanoommenreji/python-for-devops/Day-02/01-data-types.md

 4. **Set Types:**
    - **set**: Represents sets (unordered collections of unique elements).
 Example: `my_set = {1, 2, 3}`
    - **frozenset**: Represents immutable sets.
 Example: `my_frozenset = frozenset([1, 2, 3])`
+     In Python, when a dictionary is passed to frozenset, it considers only the keys of the dictionary.

 5. **Boolean Type:**
    - **bool**: Represents Boolean values (`True` or `False`).
 Example: `is_valid = True`